 Section Exemplars Strategies Rainbow An outstanding achievement in an area of learning- social, emotional or educational Celebration of achievement; Sunshine This is the expectation for all children each day and requires meeting this expectation consistently High expectations of behaviour by class teacher; Use of SEAL and circle time to support understanding Sunny intervals This is the way back for a child who has broken a school rule, not responded to a reminder, but has now turned things around Quiet reminder to the child, expectations made clear of what needs to happen to move to sunny spells.
 Clouds A child would move to clouds after verbal reminders of rules have been given but inappropriate behaviour continues.
-This could include: fiddling with equipment/tapping not listening talking when you should not be name calling shouting out making fun of people/mimicking drawing or doodling when you should not be climbing on objects in the classroom pulling hair or touching others unkindly singing/humming sulking when being spoken to by an adult rocking on your chair blaming other or not owning up not lining up or walking in line properly distracting others use of bad manners getting out of seat when you should not squabbling making silly noises encouraging others' poor behaviour 'winding others up Quiet reminder of what is needed to move to sunny spells.
+This could include: Quiet reminder of what is needed to move to sunny spells.
 If poor behaviour continues, class teacher should spend time discussing the behaviour decision at a break time or lunchtime with the child.
 Inform the parent via the sunshine card which rule has been broken.
 Use 'time-out' within own class or in parallel year group class or communal area for ten minutes as reflection time, welcoming the child back after this period and making a fresh start.
 Always making it clear that it is the behaviour and not the child that is the problem.
 Rain A child would immediately move to rain for serious incidents such as: Racism and racist comments Bullying - targeting the same child repeatedly Physical violence (including intentionally throwing things and biting) Insubordination (answering back; refusal to complete work; failure to accept punishment) Threatening behaviour (abuse, swearing, spitting general aggression) Stealing Fighting Walking out of the classroom or building All rain incidents require a letter to parents which is kept on file.
 SLT is made aware of incidents A meeting is called with parents to discuss the issue Referral to the learning mentors for repeated incidents Seclusion, referral, temporary or permanent exclusion